Welcome to the 2021 Sciences Career Fair!

-The Sciences Career Fair is an opportunity to visit with representatives from approximately 100 sciences industries, consulting firms, governmental agencies, non-profit agencies, and graduate and professional schools from Texas and across the nation.
+The Sciences Career Fair is an opportunity to visit with representatives from industries, consulting firms, governmental agencies, non-profit agencies, and graduate and professional schools from Texas and across the nation.
 Recruiters can tell you about internships, full-time job opportunities, graduate and professional school programs.

 This career fair is for undergraduate and graduate students from the College of Agriculture and Life Sciences, the College of Geosciences, the College of Science, and the College of Veterinary Medicine & Biomedical Sciences and the Health Science Center.
-However, all students are welcome to attend the Sciences Career Fair.
+However, all students and former students are welcomed to attend the Sciences Career Fair.